hrtreza/SLAM-with-Gmapping-and-Moving-Base/README.md

 <pre><code>catkin_make</code></pre>

-By using the xterm tool, it is possible to launch all nodes using the launch file final_assignment.launch, but first we need to install xterm:
+By using the xterm tool, it is possible to launch all nodes using the launch file final_assignment.launch, but first, we need to install xterm:

 <pre><code>sudo apt install xterm</code></pre>